viraatdas/Twitter-Copy-Followers/README.md

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
-*** that would make this better, please fork the repo and create a pull request
+*** that would make this better, please fork the Twitter-Copy-Followers and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***
 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** viraatdas, repo_name, therealviraat, viraat.laldas@gmail.com, project_title, Copy Twitter Followers
+*** viraatdas, Twitter-Copy-Followers_name, therealviraat, viraat.laldas@gmail.com, project_title, Copy Twitter Followers
 -->